Thousands flee Falluja using first safe exit route secured by Iraqi army

 Islamic State overran Mosul two years ago and went on to proclaim a caliphate straddling Iraq and Syria, but has come under increasing pressure in recent months, losing ground to an array of forces.

-Last week, Iraq deployed an armored division along with boats and bridges, to prepare for an eventual crossing of the river to Qayyara.
+Last week, Iraq deployed an armoured division along with boats and bridges, to prepare for an eventual crossing of the river to Qayyara.

 (Reporting by Ahmed Rasheed and Maher Chmaytelli; Writing by Maher Chmaytelli; Editing by Andrew Heavens and Peter Graff)